Rideau Lakes Studio Tour

 Her creative process often begins by studying the wood itself.
 The shifting lines of the grain suggest movement, shapes, and patterns that guide the development of each piece.
 Through careful burning and subtle washes of colour, Havery transforms these natural surfaces into richly detailed works of art.

 Always curious and eager to experiment, she continually explores new techniques, subjects, and materials.
 Recently, she has been drawn to the flowing forms of paisley, weaving swirling lines and complex patterns into her woodburnings.
+These designs move organically across the wood's surface, enhanced by soft layers of colour that unify the piece.

 More recently, Havery has also begun working with leather.
 The supple surface and the way the material responds to heat allow her to create remarkably lifelike leaves and feathers.
 Her studio reflects this ongoing exploration, filled with tools, colours, and materials that support a lively and evolving creative practice.